suhai/EastHalo/README.md

 ## Future
 ### Plans For Future / Continuous Work On This Project
 * I plan to add a chat service to the LoggedHome Page to mimick the facebook chat service, implement Follow and Like features for users to follow other users and like posts and comments.
 In addition I plan to implement a Stripe payment portal for users to be able to make purchaes with real payments.
 Currently users have $0 accounts instantiated for them upon signing up.
-They can then make purchaes from the cafetaria and/or bookstore with their accounts debited with the prices of goods purchased and the bookstore / cafetaria accounts credited with the equivalent amount.
+They can then make purchaes from the cafeteria and/or bookstore with their accounts debited with the prices of goods purchased and the bookstore / cafeteria accounts credited with the equivalent amount.
 I think it'd be more realistic to actually have a credit card / debit card payment system.
 I also plan to implement a feature for professors to create questions and tests that gets sent to all students in a particular course the professor is teaching.
 The students answers will then be sent back to the professor who can then assign them a grade for the test/course.

 * My hope is to keep working on improving the current performance of the app and add more features as time permit.